ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Motivation and ReFloat Ideas

-Through the above analysis, it is possible to reduce number of digits by reducing the number of bits of the exponent and fraction, thereby reducing hardware costs, i.e., fewer cycles and crossbars.
-But the accuracy of the solvers may be significantly degraded, or even cause non-convergence.
+The above analysis makes it possible to reduce the number of digits by reducing the number of bits of the exponent and fraction, thereby reducing hardware costs, i.e., fewer cycles and crossbars.
+However, the accuracy of the solvers may be significantly degraded or even cause non-convergence.

-The design of the state-of-the-art ReRAM-based accelerator~\cite{feinberg2018enabling} for floating-point SpMV is driven exactly by the conclusion of our analysis---reducing the number of bits for exponent.
+The design of the state-of-the-art ReRAM-based accelerator~\cite{feinberg2018enabling} for floating-point SpMV is driven by the goal of reducing the number of bits for exponent.
 However, this solution adopts an ad-hoc approach that simply truncates a number of high order bits in exponent.
-Specifically, with the lower 6 bits of exponent, it uses module 64 of the exponent to represent each original value.
-Unfortunately, bit truncation may lead to significantly slower convergence and, more importantly, {\em non-convergence}.
-In Table \ref{tab:crystm03_ites}, we show the number of iterations for convergence under various exponent and fraction bit configurations.
+Specifically, with the lower 6 bits of exponent, \cite{feinberg2018enabling} uses module 64 of the exponent to represent each original value and map the matrix to ReRAM.
+For the matrix values out of the range of 6 bits, \cite{feinberg2018enabling} uses FPUs to compute.
+For the computation of $A\mathbf{x}$, the matrix $A$ can be accurately processed in \cite{feinberg2018enabling}.
+However, the values of vector $\mathbf{x}$ change at every iteration but \cite{feinberg2018enabling} does not provide any solution for processing correct vector values.
+Thus, the vector $\mathbf{x}$ values can fall out of the ranges of 64 paddings (6 bits), and {\em non-convergence} happens in \cite{feinberg2018enabling}.

+Table \ref{tab:crystm03_ites} shows the number of iterations for convergence under various exponent and fraction bit configurations.
 In default double-precision, it takes 80 iterations to convergence.
-If we fix the exponent bits and truncate fraction bits, a 21-bit fraction takes 27 additional iterations and a fraction less than 21 bits leads to non-convergence.
+If we fix the exponent bits and truncate fraction bits, a 21-bit fraction takes 27 additional iterations, and a fraction less than 21 bits leads to non-convergence.
 If we fix the fraction bits and truncate exponent bits like \cite{feinberg2018enabling}, 7-bit exponent increases the iteration number from 80 to 20620, and an exponent less than 7 bits leads to non-convergence.
 Thus, the solution proposed in \cite{feinberg2018enabling} may break the correctness of the iterative solver.
 In contrast, the number of bits in fraction has less impact on the number of iterations to converge.
 For example, Table \ref{tab:crystm03_ites} shows that drastically reducing fraction bits from 52 to 30 only increases the number of iterations by 2$\times$.
-However, ~\cite{feinberg2018enabling} simply kept the number of bits in fraction unchanged, and lost the opportunity to reduce hardware cost and improve performance.
-To find a better solution to the problem, we are convinced a more principled approach needs to be developed.
+However, ~\cite{feinberg2018enabling} kept the number of bits in fraction unchanged and lost the opportunity to reduce hardware cost and improve performance.
+Thus, we are convinced that we need to develop a more principled approach to find a better solution to the problem.